StrikerX3/virt86/README.md

 ### Linking against a downloaded release

 Extract the file to your preferred location for libraries.
 Add `<virt86-path>/include` to your project's includes and `<virt86-path>/lib` to your project's library directories.
-Link against `virt86.lib` on Windows or `libvirt86.a` on Linux and Mac OS X. For debug libraries, use `virt86-debug.lib` or `libvirt86-debug.a`.
+Link against `virt86.lib` on Windows or `libvirt86.a` on Linux and macOS.
+For debug libraries, use `virt86-debug.lib` or `libvirt86-debug.a`.

 ### Using the library